menachemkorf/launchschool-intro-to-programming/README.md

-# introduction to programming exersizes
+# introduction to programming exercises